 The next morning after rising early, Ed takes his bow and arrow and stalks a deer - emulating his buddy.
 But his hands tremble at the moment of the arrow's release toward a live animal, and the shot veers into a tree trunk.
 Drew sensitively comments: "I don't understand how anyone could shoot an animal."
 Ed later explains his reason for faltering: "I lost control psychologically."
 No longer intoxicated by the thrill of the outdoors, Bobby complains about his mosquito bites: "I got eaten alive last night.
 My bites have got bites...I'm a salesman, Ed."
 Further down the river, Ed and Bobby become separated from the other two behind them.
 They pull their canoe out of the river when they decide to rest in the thick wilderness next to it.

-More threatening than the untamed river are two evil, violent, primitive, degenerate and hostile mountain men, a gay hillbilly (Bill McKinney) and a grizzly, toothless man (Herbert "Cowboy" Coward) armed with a shotgun who suddenly appear from the woods and confront the intruders.
+More threatening than the untamed river are two evil, violent, primitive, degenerate and hostile mountain men, a gay hillbilly (Bill McKinney) and a grizzly, toothless man (Herbert "Cowboy" Coward) armed with a 12 gauge double-barreled shotgun who suddenly appear from the woods and confront the intruders.
 [The wilderness isn't populated with romantic survivalists or enobled, heroic characters as in adventure stories, but sadistic brutes.]
 The two inexperienced, naive adventurers, assuming that the menacing backwoodsmen (who are harrassing them) are hiding a still to manufacture bootleg whiskey, promise not to tell anyone where it is located.
 Even away from his urban citified element, Ed maintains an inappropriate decorum of decency and ineffectually calls the animalistic rednecks 'gentlemen':

 Mountain Man: What the hell you think you're doin'?

 Ed: Headin' down river.
 A little canoe trip, headin' for Aintry.